Indigenization is a major topic of discussion at universities across the country and Waterloo is no exception.

 - Universities Canada’s Principles on Indigenous Education

-- Indigenous faculty can connect with Lori Campbell, director of the Waterloo Indigenous Student Centre.
+- Indigenous faculty and students can also connect with the Waterloo Indigenous Student Centre (WISC).

 It’s normal to be uncomfortable and unsure—and wise not to be overconfident—at this stage.
 It's important to listen and learn, without overburdening Indigenous people or expecting them to educate you.
 There are a lot of resources out there to help you educate yourself.